RTU-HPR/Dev-Libraries/README.md

 The calculation part currently isn't tested and properly implemented (don't use)
 ### Tested radio modules
 - SX1280 - Works as expected

+# GPS wrapper
+Reads GPS data over I2C or UART.
+### Tested GPS modules
+- Ublox NEO9M - works as expected
+    - PFC V1
+    - BFC V2
+- Currently, only Ublox module generations 8,9,10 are supported.
+For the rest use tinygps